gpena208777/hashwatcherhub/README.md

 ## Features

-**Mining Monitoring**
-- Automatic discovery of miners on your local network
-- Real-time polling of hashrate, temperature, power, and efficiency
-- Proxy requests to individual miners through the gateway
-- Web dashboard with system stats (CPU, memory, disk, temperature)

 **Built-in Tailscale**
 - Tailscale runs inside the app — no separate Tailscale installation needed
 - Completely isolated from any Tailscale you already have on your Umbrel